Mustang 42-106448, 383 Squadron (364 Fighter Group) USAAF:

-The image is one of the actual planes involved in this tragic incident.
+Both images are of the actual planes involved in this tragic incident.
 The image on the left was taken when the Mustang was in the 354th USAAF Fighter Squadron as WR-Z, and pilotted by Captain Bert W. Marshall, USAAF, and previously by Captain Henry W. Brown, USAAF.
 The image is creditted to Captain Marshall.
 Image and details obtained from Peter Randall at Little Friends.
 Peter states that the plane was Brown's assigned machine, but was being used by Marshall on that day only.
 The image on the right is Stirling LK236 MA-Y that was involved in the collision.

 It seems there was a mock dog fight in the area of Tempsford Airfield whilst Stirling LK236 was landing at the base and the Mustang pilot lost control causing a collision.
 I am not convinced of the accuracy of this belief; I suspect it to be a "simple" accidental collision between the Stirling on its final approach to Tempsford, and a possibly damaged or malfunctioning Mustang whose pilot was either not in control, or trying to land his crippled aircraft, as described in the paragraph following the green box.
 The pilot may have baled out of his aircraft (before or after the collision?), but too low for his parachute to open fully.